 Is it optimised for terms that will drive traffic long-term?
 Terms that are intent-based (meaning that traffic is at a point they need and want exactly what you’re offering).
 Or is it just going to sit on your blog, not driving any traffic at all?

-Planning ahead and having a clear content calendar allows you to align your content with your objectives effectively.
+Planning ahead and devising an annual content plan allows you to align your content with your objectives effectively.
 For example, if you’re looking a launching something in June, you need to start building interest ahead of time.
 Your content plan will consider this and ensure plenty of relevant, juicy content goes out in the run-up to your launch.
 Likewise, if you’re looking to grow your list, you need an enticing lead magnet or content upgrades relevant to the weekly content you’re putting out there, so your CTAs can support that goal, driving people to your list with relevant content designed to encourage signups.

 That’s not to say you can’t create fluff pieces around in-the-moment topics, simply that you can be discerning about it.
 You can weigh the value of writing about your current thought over the planned article.
 You can create that in-the-moment piece as an extra blog, outside your plan, or use it as a guest blog on someone else’s site.
 You can use it on social media rather than your blog.
 Or, if you have a way with words, you might even get it placed on a media site (Forbes, Thrive Global, Elephant Journal, or similar).